Single sign-on

 Info

 Be aware that the body field of each request, after filling placeholders with values, is sent in the request ‘as is’.
-This means it is not encoded by Cumulocity IoT.
+This means it is not encoded by Cumulocity.
 Many authorization servers require values inside the body to be URL-encoded (x-form-urlencoded).
 This can be achieved by entering already encoded values in a body field.

 Custom logout request